-Special Guardians often need the same support as adopters, even though parental responsibility may be shared with a local authority.
-Adopt London have a wealth of connections, local support services and networking groups that Special Guardians can tap into and share experiences with.
+At Adopt London, we understand that Special Guardians (also called kinship carers) often need the same support as adopters.
+We have a wealth of connections, local support services, and networking groups that Special Guardians can tap into and share their experiences.

 The National Association of Therapeutic Parents

 The NATP is a not-for-profit organisation, formed to help families dealing with the difficult behaviour of children who had suffered trauma, and to help with the feelings of isolation, of being blamed, misunderstood, and unsupported.

 If you a Special Guardian the NATP can support you and offers a range of benefits including listening circles, telephone consultations, a men’s support group, access to useful resources, a members-only Facebook group, webinars, face to face training, a helpline, and more.

 Kinship Hub is a new community-based service aimed at supporting kinship carers across London.
 Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics from managing contact safely, to promoting a positive sense of identity, life story work, and building resilience every Monday evening at 7.30 pm, on themes such as meeting the emotional needs of children, promoting positive contact and online safety.
 Please Like their Facebook page Kinship Hub @kinshiphubLondon for regular updates on our services.

 Kinship Carers can self-refer, or can be referred by a social worker or other supporting professional.
 For more information please contact Anna-Lou Manca on 07792 320 549 or email firstname.lastname@example.org